ronaldoussoren/py2app/README.txt

 Bug fixes:

+- Avoid copying the __pycache__ directory in python versions that implement PEP 3147 (Python 3.2 and later)

 - App bundles with Python 3 now work when the application is stored in a directory with non-ASCII characters in the full name.